opendatahub-io/architecture-decision-records/documentation/components/feature_store/README.md

 ## Feature Store Flow with OpenShift AI.

 **1. Feature Store Initialization**
-The UI Dashboard initializes/Create the FeatureStore CR and sets config for feature services for data ingestion, transformation, and storage.
+The UI Dashboard initializes/Creates the FeatureStore CR and sets the config for feature services used for data ingestion, transformation, and storage.

 **2. Data Ingestion into Feature Store**
-Once pre-processed, the data is sent to Feast via batch or streaming data pipelines.
-Feast connectors simplify integration with various data sources (batch, stream, and on-demand).
+Data can be sent to Feast either pre-processed (e.g., via batch or streaming data pipelines) or raw and transformed by the Feast feature server during data ingestion (i.e., transformed prior to being written to the online store).
+Feast simplifies the integration with various data sources by providing an opinionated yet flexible API.

 **3. Data Storage in Feature Store**

 **Offline Store:** Persistent storage (database/warehouse) for historical feature data used in model training and batch scoring.
-**Online Store:** Low-latency storage (in-memory/cache) for frequently accessed features required during real-time inference.
+**Offline Store**: A lower-cost, persistent storage system (e.g., data warehouse) optimized for storing large volumes of historical feature data used in model training and batch scoring.
+It prioritizes storage efficiency over low-latency access.

+**Online Store**: A higher-cost, low-latency storage system (e.g., in-memory database or cache) designed to provide rapid access to frequently used features during real-time inference, optimizing for speed and responsiveness.
-**Feature Registry:** Metadata storage to track feature definitions and their transformations.
+**Feature Registry:** Metadata storage to track feature definitions, feature transformations, and feature metadata.

 **4. Data Retrieval for Model Training**
 Data Science Pipelines retrieve historical features from the Offline Store.
 Feature views in the Feature Registry define how features are joined and retrieved.